EMS-TU-Ilmenau/EMS-TU-Ilmenau.github.io/content/dataset/single-uav-droneshield/index.md

 - [REFODAT]()
 - [doi](https://www.doi.org/doi)

-{: .fs-3}
-**Footnote**

-{: .fs-2}
+**Acknowledgement**

-[1] - We want to thank Henning Schwanbeck from the Technische Universität Ilmenau Rechenzentrum for his continuous support with the provisioning of the measurement files.
+We want to thank Henning Schwanbeck from the Technische Universität Ilmenau Rechenzentrum for his continuous support with the provisioning of the measurement files.